kyma-project/cli/docs/gen-docs/kyma_alpha.md

 ## Synopsis

-Alpha commands are experimental unreleased features that should only be used by the Kyma team.
+Alpha commands are experimental, unreleased features that should only be used by the Kyma team.
 Use at your own risk.

 ## Flags inherited from parent commands